 - 1 small mango, pit and skin removed (about 1/2 cup) I use Ataulfo mangos

-- 1 tbsp white Balsamic vinegar good regular balsamic ok too
+- 1 tablespoon white Balsamic vinegar good regular balsamic ok too

-- 1 tsp lime juice or to taste
+- 1 teaspoon lime juice or to taste

-- 1/4 tsp chili pepper flakes or more to taste
+- 1/4 teaspoon chili pepper flakes or more to taste

-- 1 tbsp finely chopped fresh cilantro or more to taste
+- 1 tablespoon finely chopped fresh cilantro or more to taste

 - MAKE THE MANGO DRESSING: Place mango flesh, vinegar, honey, lime, chili pepper flakes and salt in food processor blender.
 Process/blend until smooth, about 1 minute.
 Slowly add in oil while machine is running to form a smooth creamy dressing.
 Stir in cilantro.
 I add cilantro after blending the dressing to avoid turning the dressing greenish.
 Taste and adjust seasonings to your taste.
 Makes 1/2 cup.